arangodb/velocypack/VelocyPack.md

 long UTF-8 string starting with a byte 0x40-0xbf as described below.
 The second is any other VPack value.

-There is one extension: For the key it is possible to use the values 0x00-0x27 as indexes into an outside-given table of attribute names, or the values 0x28-0x2f to store the index in a uint as above.
+There is one extension: For the key it is possible to use the positive small integer values 0x30-0x39 or an unsigned integer starting with a type byte of 0x28-0x2f.
+Any such integer value is an index into an outside-given table of attribute names.
 These are convenient when only very few attribute names occur or some are repeated very often.
 The standard way to encode such an attribute name table is as a VPack array of strings as specified here.

 Objects can be stored sorted or unsorted.
 The sorted object variants need to store key/value pairs in order, sorted by bytewise comparions